ALICENorwayGroup/tpc-fee-sim/generator/README.md

 The first three columns are relevant, further columns are simply ignored.

-Pedestal configuration can be created using the helper macro `create-pedestal-configuration.C, see this macro for detailed instructions.
+Pedestal configuration can be created using the helper macro [`create-pedestal-configuration.C`](create-pedestal-configuration.C), see this macro for detailed instructions.
 ```
 root -b -q -l create-pedestal-configuration.C
 ```